LucHeuff/sentence-similarity/README.md

 `sentence_similarity(sentences, weight_matrix_min=0.5)`.
 Setting this value will change how the score responds to tokens that match between sentences but are in different places.
 Setting the value to 1. disables discounting entirely.
-If you alternatively want to ignore any tokens that are not in exactly the same position between the two sentences, you can use `sentence_similarity(sentences, weight_matrix_min='identity')` instead, which will set the weight matrix to an identity matrix.
+If you alternatively want to ignore any tokens that are not in exactly the same position between the two sentences, you can use `sentence_similarity(sentences, weight_matrix_min='identity')` instead, which will set the weight matrix to the identity matrix.